brettz9/mw-replace-bot/README.md

   },

   // OPTIONAL ITEMS
+  autoContinue: true,

   // Disable actual editing
+  readonly: true,
+  // Logging in general
-  debug: true,
+  logging: true,
-  // Don't show the replaced text of the page in console (can be large)
+  // Opt in to show the replaced text of the page in console (can be large)
-  hideText: true,
+  logReplacedText: true,
   // Suffix to add to edit summaries:
   byline: '(mw-replace bot edit)',
   // Summary for the batch